GeekyGhost/ComfyUI-GeekyRemB/README.md

-Save the python file into your custom nodes folder and run ComfyUI.
-Use the one labled v2.

 # ComfyUI-GeekyRemB ComfyUI-GeekyRemB
 Overview
 ComfyUI-GeekyRemB is a powerful and versatile image processing node for ComfyUI, designed to remove or replace backgrounds with advanced customization options.
 This node leverages the rembg library and offers a wide range of features for fine-tuning the background removal process and enhancing the resulting images.